 Lichens provide a home to insects and nesting material for birds.
 Some lichens smell like fish while others are used to help make perfume.
 The characteristic orange of Harris Tweed was traditionally produced by a dye extracted from rock dwelling lichens.

 pollution in the air effects our health:

-I was intrested too in the stolt fish farms bulk feeding station, which was like a manmade island.
+I was interested too in the stolt fish farms bulk feeding station, which was like a manmade island.
 We went on to it and climbed up and into the living quarters.
 The metal had become rusted, the windows broken, there where huge blue pipes everywhere.
-Yet it had that same calmness and traquility about it as the uninhabited islands we had visited.
+Yet it had that same calmness and tranquility about it as the uninhabited islands we had visited.